 Defined Terms

-Subject to section 20.2, capitalised terms have the meaning given to those terms in the Code.
+Subject to section 1.2, capitalised terms used but not defined in this Agreement are to have the meaning given to those terms in the Code with any necessary changes for the context (including as such terms may be amended from time to time in accordance with the requirements of the Code and thereafter read with any necessary changes for the context).

-In this Agreement:Additional Receipt Point means a receipt point that:
+In this Agreement:

-is built after the Commencement Date; or

-is in operation on the Commencement Date but which is later modified to the extent that First Gas (in its reasonable opinion) needs to make material modifications to its Pipeline and/or any First Gas Equipment,

-that is incorporated into this Agreement pursuant to an Amending Agreement;

-Agreed Injection Profile or AIP means an schedule of Hourly Gas injection quantities for a Receipt Point requested by the Interconnected Party and approved by First Gas;

 Agreement means this “Interconnection Agreement for Receipt Points”, including the schedules and appendices (if any) annexed;

-Amending Agreement means an agreement, substantially in the form attached at Schedule Three, that provides for an Additional Receipt Point;
+Capped Amounts means the amounts specified in section 16.4(a) and (b) (as adjusted in accordance with section 16.5 as applicable);

-Charges means all amounts payable by the Interconnected Party under this Agreement except OBA Charges;
+Charges means all amounts payable by the Interconnected Party under this Agreement (except OBA Charges) including any Interconnection Fee or Odorisation Fee (each of which may be specified in $/Day or some other basis) and any Termination Fee;

 Code means the Gas Transmission Access Code, as amended or replaced;

-Commencement Date has the meaning set out in section 14.1;
+Commencement Date means the later of [•] and the date it is signed by both Parties;

-Emergency means a state of affairs, or an event or circumstance (or a series of events or circumstances) that a Party determines to be an emergency, irrespective of its cause or whoever may have caused or contributed to that emergency, including where:
+Emergency means an event or circumstance (or a series of events or circumstances) which First Gas determines to be an emergency, irrespective of its cause or whoever (including First Gas) may have caused or contributed to that emergency.
+An Emergency exists where First Gas considers:

-a Party reasonably believes that the safe transportation of Gas in its own or the other Party’s Pipeline is significantly at risk;
+the safety of the Transmission System or the safe transportation of Gas is significantly at risk, including as a result of circumstances upstream or downstream of the Transmission System;

-Gas in the Interconnected Party’s Pipeline or at a Receipt Point is at a pressure, or is of a quality that constitutes a hazard to that Pipeline, Receipt Point or First Gas’ Pipeline;
+Gas is at a pressure, or is of a quality, that constitutes a hazard to persons, property or the environment, including where Gas in the Interconnected Party’s Pipeline, First Gas’ Pipeline or at a Receipt Point is at a pressure, or is of a quality, that constitutes a hazard to the Interconnected Party’s Pipeline, the Receipt Point or First Gas’ Pipeline;

-First Gas’ ability to receive Gas at a Receipt Point is impaired; or
+First Gas’ ability to receive Gas at a Receipt Point (or to make gas available at a Delivery Point) is impaired; or

-the rate of injection of Gas at a Receipt Point exceeds its Maximum Design Flow Rate, Physical MHQ or the flow rate specified in an Operational Flow Order;
+First Gas’ ability to maintain safe pressures within a pipeline is affected or threatened, including where the rate of injection of Gas at a Receipt Point exceeds its Maximum Design Flow Rate, Physical MHQ or the flow rate specified in an Operational Flow Order;

-Expiry Date has the meaning set out in section 14.2;

-First Gas Equipment means equipment owned and/or controlled by First Gas and located at a Receipt Point, as described in Schedule One;
+First Gas Equipment means equipment owned and/or controlled by First Gas and located at a Receipt Point, and includes the equipment as described as such in ICA Schedule One;

 Force Majeure Event means an event or circumstance beyond the reasonable control of a Party which results in or causes a failure or inability by such Party in the performance of any obligations imposed on it by this Agreement, notwithstanding the exercise by such Party of reasonable care and, subject to the foregoing, shall include any such event or circumstance which causes a Critical Contingency to be determined and/or any action or inaction of a Party necessary to comply with the CCM Regulations which causes a failure or inability of the kind described above;

-Hazardous means, in relation to an area or space, where that area or space is hazardous or potentially hazardous in respect of the electrical equipment that may be installed there, as defined in AS/NZS2430;
+Hazardous means, in relation to an area or space, where that area or space is hazardous or potentially hazardous in respect of the electrical equipment that may be installed there, as defined in accordance with AS/NZS2430;

-Interconnection Fee means the fee referred to in Schedule One and determined in accordance with section 11;
+Interconnection Fee means [●];

 Interconnected Party means the Party named as the Interconnected Party in this Agreement;

-Interconnection Point means the point at which First Gas’ Pipeline physically connects to a Receipt Point, being the demarcation point between the Parties’ respective assets, as defined in Schedule One;
+Interconnection Point means the point at which First Gas’ Pipeline physically connects to a Receipt Point, being the demarcation point between the Parties’ respective assets, as defined in ICA Schedule One;

 MAOP means maximum allowable operating pressure;